DuPont State Forest NC

 Today DuPont State Forest covers over 10,000 acres and has been the location for hit movies like The Hunger Games and Last of the Mahicans.
 Over 80 miles of multi-use trails run throughout the forest.

-gravel road in DuPont Forest leading to a covered bridge in fall.
+DuPont Forest Covered Bridge in fall - gravel road in DuPont Forest leading to a covered bridge in fall.
 Leaves are all changing to golds yellows and reds with many leaves on the ground to the right of the road.

 Fall is an amazing time to visit DuPont State Forest.
 Hiking down Buck Forest Road in mid to late October to the covered bridge is great way to start your visit to DuPont Forest.